deutschebank/fluxnova-docs-manual/content/get-started/archive/rpa/orchestrating-bots.md

 ## Execute the process:

 * Click the Run icon in the toolbar ("Start Current Diagram") and confirm the dialogs.
 This will deploy the process diagram and trigger a new process instance.
-* In the success notification, click on "Open in Flowave Cockpit".
+* In the success notification, click on "Open in Fluxnova Cockpit".
 You will see the running process instance with its current state.

 ### UiPath

 With the process instance running, you may observe a new Job in UiPath Orchestrator that was added by the RPA Bridge and the UiPath Robot executing the previously defined package.

-Shortly after the Job is completed in UiPath, you can switch back to the Flowave Cockpit and observe the progress of your process instance.
+Shortly after the Job is completed in UiPath, you can switch back to the Fluxnova Cockpit and observe the progress of your process instance.
 Remember that you might need to switch to the History View in case your process ends after the RPA task.

-In case of an error with the UiPath Robot, you will see a new incident for the process instance in Flowave Cockpit.
+In case of an error with the UiPath Robot, you will see a new incident for the process instance in Fluxnova Cockpit.
 Depending on the specific error, you may retry to execute the Service Task and trigger UiPath again to resolve the incident.

 ### Automation Anywhere

 After starting a new process instance and reaching the RPA Service Task, you can see new entries in the historical activity lists in the Automation Anywhere Control Room representing the started RPA bot.

-When the bot has completed, you can switch back to the Flowave Cockpit and observe the progress of your process instance.
+When the bot has completed, you can switch back to the Fluxnova Cockpit and observe the progress of your process instance.
 Remember that you might need to switch to the History View in case your process ends after the RPA task.

-In case of an error with the Automation Anywhere Robot, you will see a new incident for the process instance in Flowave Cockpit.
+In case of an error with the Automation Anywhere Robot, you will see a new incident for the process instance in Fluxnova Cockpit.
 Depending on the specific error, you may retry to execute the Service Task and trigger Automation Anywhere again to resolve the incident.